baptisteohanes/Sample_TerraformZRSdisksMigration/README.md

 - The VM is accessible from the internet (0.0.0.0/0)
 - Consider restricting source IP addresses in the NSG rules
-- SSH key authentication is enabled (passwords disabled)
+- Password authentication is enabled - ensure you use a strong password
 - Update the VM regularly after deployment